KCLabMTU/LMSuccSite/README.md

 ## Contact
-Please send an email to sureshp@mtu.edu (CC: dbkc@mtu.edu) for any kind of queries and discussions.
+Please send an email to sureshp@mtu.edu (CC: dbkc@mtu.edu, ppratyush@mtu.edu) for any kind of queries and discussions.

 ## Webserver
 http://kcdukkalab.org/LMSuccSite/